 Dominican Republic

-The Dominican Republic is the go-to destination for budget-friendly tourism and cheap Caribbean hotels.
+The statistics for tourism in the Caribbean show that the Dominican Republic is the go-to destination for budget-friendly tourism and cheap Caribbean hotels.
 Cities like Punta Cana and La Romana attract a swathe of tourists for their low-cost all-inclusive resorts.

 Top attractions